-Travel abroad to volunteer your time and receive academic credit.
+Travel abroad to volunteer your time with our international service opportunities.

 The Levermore Global Scholars Program collaborated with the Orphanage Outreach, a nonprofit organization with extensive experience in offering various community-based and service-oriented short and long-term programs in the Dominican Republic to help orphaned, abandoned, and disadvantaged children.